Saint Croix National Scenic Riverway

 In the middle of a bustling urban setting, this 72 mile river park offers quiet stretches for fishing, boating and canoeing.
 Other spots are excellent for birdwatching, bicycling and hiking.
 And there are plenty of visitor centers that highlight the history and science of the Mississippi River.
-If you are interested in the Mississippi, this is a great place to start.
+If you are interested in the Mississippi River, this is a great place to start your exploration.

 National Scenic Trail